Ev357/KringleCon_2022_Report/README.md

 - Answer: `aws sts get-caller-identity`

 ### Trufflehog Search
-- So we have to find out some credentials in github repo (*https://haugfactory.com/asnowball/aws_scripts.git*) using tool *trufflehog*.
+1. *Use Trufflehog to find credentials in the Gitlab instance at https://haugfactory.com/asnowball/aws_scripts.git.*
-- Let's find out what it can do:
+- Let's find out what that tool can do:
 ```bash
 trufflehog git https://haugfactory.com/asnowball/aws_scripts.git
 ```